Please ensure Javascript is enabled for purposes of website accessibility

 A secure API includes authentication, authorization, and validation at every layer of your api design process.
 Your APIs handle sensitive customer data, financial transactions, or more.
 If they aren’t secured properly, you are inviting risks.

 Therefore, principles of web api design start with strong end-to-end encryption with HTTPS everywhere.
-The API security directly ensures you maintain a great developer experience without compromising your security.
+API security directly ensures you maintain a great developer experience without compromising your security.

 Errors Handling

 Errors are inevitable in any system, and how your API communicates with the problem makes a huge difference in developers’ experience.
-For example, the generic messages like “something went wrong” or “invalid request” usually leave developers frustrated and stuck.
+For example, generic messages like “something went wrong” or “invalid request” usually leave developers frustrated and stuck.

 Therefore, microservice api design principles emphasize that you design clear and actionable error messages that help developers understand the issue and fix it.